adi868/Deployed-Clicky/README.md

 # Deployed-Clicky

 ## Overview
 Hello Pokémon Masters (or masters-in-training)!
 Welcome to the Pokémon Clicky-Game.
 This is a Pokémon-themed game that tests your ability and memory in tracking and choosing amongst a randomized array of images.
 Try as catch as many Pokémon as you can!
 But be careful!
 If you click the same image one more than once you'll lose.
-Get 15 right in a row, though, and you win!
 Are you ready for the challenge?

 *Version 2.0 BGM Added*